Bioconductor/BBS/Doc/Set-up-new-devel-builds-HOWTO.md

 ```

 Rename machines to reflect new names e.g. malbec1 -> malbec2, tokay1 -> tokay2,
 merida1 -> celaya2.
-This means renaming the directory inside `bioc/`,
+This means renaming the directories inside `bioc/`,
 `data-experiment/`, `workflows/`, and `bioc-longtests/`, and replacing
 every occurence in every file except in `report.css`.